Universal groups of cellular automata: Introduction

-A theorem of \cite{Ka96} shows that, up to passing to a subaction of the shift (and using the induced basis for the algebra of clopen sets), all RCA come from composing partial shifts and symbol permutations.
+A theorem of \cite{Ka96} shows that up to passing to a subaction of the shift (and using the induced basis for the algebra of clopen sets), all RCA essentially come from composing partial shifts and symbol permutations.
+The ``symbol permutations'' for a subaction of course permute longer words, and are called \emph{block permutations} in \cite{Ka96}.
+Such block permutations, applied with several offsets (i.e.\ conjugated by the original shift action) can build any reversible cellular automaton $f$ with zero average information flow (meaning $h_-(f) = 1$ in the morphism of \cite{Ka96}, equivalently $f$ is \emph{inert} in symbolic dynamics terminology).
+Partial shifts are used to eliminate the flow of information.

+In the theorem of \cite{Ka96}, one needs subactions of increasing index (i.e.\ longer and longer blocks) to construct cellular automata of increasing radii, and indeed this is necessary: one can show that no finite set of block permutations and partial shifts generates a group containing all reversible cellular automata.
 Our main result is that for any robust enough composite alphabet $B \times C$, even without passing to a subaction of the shift, RCA in $\PAut[B; C]$ can \emph{simulate} any RCA on any alphabet in the following algebraic sense.

 \begin{definition} Let $G$ be a group.
 A subgroup $H \leq G$ is \emph{universal} if there is an embedding $G \hookrightarrow H$.
-It is \emph{f.g.-universal} if for every finitely-generated subgroup $K \leq G$ there exists an embedding $K \hookrightarrow H$. \end{definition}
+It is \emph{f.g.-universal} if for every finitely generated subgroup $K \leq G$ there exists an embedding $K \hookrightarrow H$. \end{definition}